Good Gottesman-Kitaev-Preskill codes from the NTRU cryptosystem: The GKP code

 \newtcolorbox{mybox}{colback=white, colframe=red!45!blue}

-When considering code families with growing dimension $2n$, errors up to the typical length $\sqrt{2n\overline{\sigma}^2}$ are correctible via CVP decoding only if $\Delta=O\lr{\sqrt{n}}$.
+When considering code families with growing dimension $2n$, errors up to the typical length $\sqrt{2n\overline{\sigma}^2}$ are correctible via CVP decoding only if $\Delta=\Omega\lr{\sqrt{n}}$.
 The scaling $\Delta\propto\sqrt{n}$ is the distance scaling of a GKP code obtained by concatenating fixed single-mode GKP codes with a qubit quantum error correcting code with linear distance $d\propto n$.
-Such scaling is predicted to exist by the quantum Gilbert-Varshamov bound \cite{PreskillQEC, Calderbank_1996} and explicit or randomized constructions exhibiting such scaling have been investigated in the literature, see e.g. ref.~\cite{BaconCircuit, Pantaleev_2021,Pantaleev_2022, Breuckmann_2021} and references therein.
+Such scaling in error correction performance is predicted to exist by the quantum Gilbert-Varshamov bound \cite{PreskillQEC, Calderbank_1996} and explicit or randomized constructions exhibiting such distance scaling have been investigated in the literature, see, e.g., refs.~\cite{BaconCircuit, Pantaleev_2021,Pantaleev_2022, Breuckmann_2021} and references therein.
 We define the analogous \textit{goodness} property for families of GKP codes.

 \begin{mydef}[Good GKP codes] A GKP code family $\CL_{n}\subset \mathbb{R}^{2n}$ parametrized by lattice dimension $2n$ with asymptotically non-vanishing rate and distance scaling is \textit{good}. \end{mydef}